Distribution Dependent Stochastic Porous Media Equations: Distribution Dependent SPMEs

 In this section, the Gelfand triple with $H:=F_{1,2}^*$ and $V:=L^2(\mu_M)$ will be chosen to prove our main results.
 Consider the map $(1-L):F_{1,2}\to F_{1,2}^*$ defined by

-It is easy to see that this map is well-defined, and we would like to recall some existing results proved in \cite{RWX} for the reader's convenience. \begin{lemma} $(1-L):F_{1,2}\to F_{1,2}^*$ is an isometric isomorphism mapping such that
+It is easy to see that this map is well-defined, and now we recall some known results proved in \cite{RWX} for the reader's convenience. \begin{lemma} $(1-L):F_{1,2}\to F_{1,2}^*$ is an isometric isomorphism mapping such that